stem-discord/public/STEM_Rules.md

 </details>

 > **Allowed cases:**
-> Self promotion such as Instagram or Facebook ID, Discord server invite, or general affiliate links are all allowed in your Discord status.
-Political opinions are also allowed.
+> Self promotion such as Instagram or Facebook ID, Discord server invite, general affiliate links, and non-extremist political opinions are all allowed in your Discord status, about me, and profile picture.

 <br />